- Refined ride

 Federal and independent testers haven't yet rated the 2019 Buick Encore for safety.

-Even though it's new this year, this year's Encore is identical to last year's.
+Even though it's new this year, this year's Encore is identical to last year's in terms of crash safety.
 We can confidently carry over those scores.

 Federal testers give the Encore a five-star overall score, including four stars for rollover crash safety.
 The IIHS rates the Encore's crash protection as mostly "Good" except for passenger-side small impact collisions, where it earned an "Acceptable" rating.